 The complexities of this system and its many amendments and other provisions are described further on our Indian Act page.
 Although the question of access to certain rights remains, the general recognition that there are “Indian” people who are both “status” and “non-status” (and both “treaty” and “non-treaty”) is now common in both community discussions and in government policy.
 The spectrum of Indian identity, however, remains wide and complex, and affected by many determinants.

 It is most critical to recognize that this system of the regulation of “Indian identity” by the Canadian state formed a separate system, over-layering and at many points over-writing community practice, and participating, in a more general sense, in a system designed, at times very explicitly, to supersede and undermine community traditions.
 Because of its association with punitive laws and state control, the term “Indian” is now often regarded as having very negative connotations when used in any setting invoking government policy or involving interactions with people or entities outside of communities.
 “Indian,” therefore, is not a term that should be used for people who would not use it to refer to themselves.
 It is also worth noting, however, that at least for people in older generations, “Indian” is still a term that people use to refer to each other or themselves within community contexts, and that it can be used in these contexts with some level of affection.
-And in the US, given a different social and regulatory history, “Indian” or “American Indian” is still a preferred term, though “Native American,” a term deriving from the US civil rights era, is also widely used.
+And in the US, given a different social and regulatory history, “Indian” or “American Indian” is still a preferred term, though “Native American,” a term deriving from the US civil rights era, is also widely used and preferred by some.
 In the US, terms such as “Aboriginal” are not recognized at all.
-More generally, though, dissatisfaction with this history and with terms that are sometimes associated with older, racist discourses (such as “Indian” and “Native), is part of what has led to the ascendancy of “Aboriginal” as a preferred term in Canada.
+More generally, though, dissatisfaction with this history and with terms that are sometimes associated with older, racist discourses (such as “Indian” and “Native), is part of what has led to the ascendancy of “Aboriginal” and now “Indigenous” as preferred terms in Canada.

 “First Nations” as a term